Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater angelfish

-They need to be fed a balanced diet of both meat and plants as they are omnivorous.
+They need to be fed a balanced diet of meat and plants as they are omnivorous.
 The water conditions should be slightly soft and acidic, and 20 gallons is the perfect tank size.

 14. Killifish